salrashid123/tpm2/tpm2_duplicate_ek/README.md

 snippet on transferring an rsa key from one  VM to another using the remote's endorsement key

-eg, transfer rsa key from `laptop --> instance-2's TPM`
+eg, transfer rsa key from `instance-1 --> instance-2's TPM`

 with